You’ve got your head around the baby news and are out of the first trimester. Here’s what dads need to know about the second part of pregnancy…

 Now the first trimester has been and gone, it’s time to start getting serious about this baby business.
 That means learning how it all works.

 Most classes start around 30 to 32 weeks into your partners pregnancy (NHS Choices, 2018d).
 You can go along to them with your partner.
+Labour can be an emotional rollercoaster for dads (Machin 2018), so attending antenatal classes can really help you to know what to expect.

 8. Paternity leave and pay